 Day Harbor Maps

-Here, the 4 mile-long seacoast echoes with the roar of surf and cries of seabirds against a scenic display of eroded sea caves, rock pinnacles, and talus piles.
+Here, the 4 mile-long seacoast echoes with the roar of surf and cries of seabirds against a scenic display of eroded sea caves, rock pinnacles, and massive talus piles.
 Day Harbor is located 25 miles, by boat, from Seward and has two Alaska State Marine Parks along its western shore.

-Head of Day Harbor
+Upper Day Harbor (left)

-Ellsworth Valley is a glacial moraine covered plain with a thick spruce and alder forest, punctuated by patches of lichen covered clearings.
+Ellsworth Valley is a glacial moraine covered plain with a thick spruce and alder forest, punctuated by patches of lichen-covered clearings.
 The beach has a grand view down Day Harbor.

 The remains of the illegal bootleg operation have long since been buried by moss but were to have existed at the head of the cove near the tiny stream.
-Hikers can reach the lagoon from the Bootleg Cove requires a short, less than 100 yard, hike across the wooded peninsula to the lagoon's shore.
+Hikers can reach the lagoon from the head of Bootleg Cove by bushwhacking 100 yards across the wooded peninsula to the lagoon's shore.
 In fall, chum salmon enter the lagoon to spawn.
-Black bears are commonly seen in the lagoon area.
+Black bears and river otters are commonly seen in the lagoon area.